Quint097/DWIN_Font_Tools/README.md

 You can revert back to the original font simply by uploading the file from `HZK Font Files/DWIN Font (original)/` to your display.

 ## Dowloading
-Some People seem to have trouble downloading the font files. if this happens to you, then you can download the ZIP file called `HZK Font Files.zip`.
-This should contain all the available font files.
+You can download the most recent version of the fonts form the release tab.